 No. However you must have academic qualification of five (5) credits in the SPM exam (English, Mathematics, Science and any two (2) subjects.
 If you do not have the academic qualifications, you must have a minimum of 500 flying hours.

 16. What happens to my ATPL theory exams if I am unable to meet the requirements for a Malaysian ATPL?

 The Frozen ATPL will remain valid for seven (7) years from the last IR entered in the license or in the case of helicopters, a helicopter’s type rating entered in the license.

 17. Are there any approved schools for the Malaysian CPL/ATPL theoretical knowledge exams at present?

-18. Who can sign my Certificate of Test/Certificate of Experience?
+18. Who can sign my revalidation of Certificate of Test and IR?